 To celebrate Communities Week 2020, the organisations behind My Community came together to highlight and amplify the work of the community groups and local businesses that form the backbone and heartbeat of our neighbourhoods.

-Join us in celebrating Communities Week from 21st September!
 Throughout 2020 we have been blown away by the community action taking place in response to COVID-19.
-We have heard countless stories of communities working together to help keep each other safe and look after those most affected by the pandemic.
+We have heard countless stories of people working together to help keep each other safe and look after those most affected.

 FUSE Youth Project